George Solomos: Travels and further projects

-George Solomos then moved to what is now known as Swinging London in the 1960s, and was soon involved in its bohemian underground.
-He published David Chapman, a young poet who was briefly incarcerated in an Insane asylum because of his heroin addiction, and wrote a powerful poem about his experiences which was called Withdrawal.
-A book, which also contained pictures by Chapman, was published by George Solomos in 1964 with help from philanthropist and wealthy heir, Jonathan Bryan Guinness, 3rd Baron Moyne – a Conservative Party (UK) MP at the time – who paid for a full page advert in the Conservative Monday Club publication, along with a voucher entitling members to a reduced-price copy.
+Solomos then moved to what is now known as Swinging London in the 1960s, and was soon involved in its bohemian underground.
+He published David Chapman, a young poet who was briefly incarcerated in an Insane asylum because of his heroin addiction, and wrote a powerful poem about his experiences which was called "Withdrawal".
+A book, which also contained pictures by Chapman, was published by Solomos in 1964 with help from philanthropist and wealthy heir Jonathan Bryan Guinness, 3rd Baron Moyne – a Conservative Party (UK) MP at the time – who paid for a full-page advertisement in the Conservative Monday Club publication, along with a voucher entitling members to a reduced-price copy.
 Guinness had the reputation of someone whose political instincts would now be recognised as libertarian conservatism.

 A reading by David Chapman was held that year in the Institute of Contemporary Arts (ICA) in London.
-George also commissioned a soundtrack from the experimental jazz combo Spontaneous Music Ensemble.
+Solomos also commissioned a soundtrack from the experimental jazz combo Spontaneous Music Ensemble.

-George Solomos brought a print of his short film Echo in the Village to the UK in the early 1960s and was invited onto the BBC television show Late Night Line Up (1964–72), where he was interviewed by Joan Bakewell.
+Solomos brought a print of his short film Echo in the Village to the UK in the early 1960s and was invited onto the BBC television show Late Night Line Up (1964–72), where he was interviewed by Joan Bakewell.
 His appearance followed Bakewell's interview that same evening with American theatre and film director Joseph Losey.

-His next major publishing venture was in 1968, when he produced a film magazine called FIBA, which won the prize for the Best Film Publication at the Venice Film Festival (La Biennale di Venezia) that year.
+Solomos's next major publishing venture was in 1968, when he produced a film magazine called FIBA, which won the prize for the Best Film Publication at the Venice Film Festival (La Biennale di Venezia) that year.

 It was financed largely by the young Japanese Fluxus artist Yoko Ono.
 She later introduced him to her partner, John Lennon of The Beatles, and they asked him to arrange US showings of some films they had made, including Smile and Bottoms.
-George Solomos arranged for them to be premiered at the Chicago International Film Festival in 1970, and took the movies on a series of screenings around the USA.
+Solomos arranged for them to be premiered at the Chicago International Film Festival in 1970, and took the movies on a series of screenings around the USA.